Shop global, We ship worldwide.

 TIP: If you are looking for the most cost-efficient and straightforward formicarium for a small ant colony?
 Look at the "Test tube for array formicarium" or any test tube-based design.
 It is small and simple, including a tubing adapter and accessories that connect it to other hardware.
 Best of all, interconnecting our test tube setups is easy and can be done with adapters or test tube ports.
 Easy gradual expandability is key in ant keeping.

 Funny fact; formicarium in the plural form is formicaria.
-Many people, including us, used to think it is formicariums, with an "s" at the ending.
+Many people, including us, used to think it was a formicarium with an "s" at the end.